eko/monday/README.md

 ✅ Port-forward an application locally using a remote one on Kubernetes (targeting a pod via label) or over SSH

-✅ Forward traffic of a remote application over Kubernetes or SSH locally (see types ssh-remote & kubernetes-remote)
+✅ Forward traffic of a remote application over Kubernetes, SSH or TCP locally (see example forward types)

 ✅ Auto reconnect when a port-forward connection is lost